Trailing Wildlife – available for purchase here

 For those interested in locating a tracking school, Jonah comes through once again here.

-There are many forums for trackers on Facebook.
+There are many forums for trackers on Facebook, including "Seeing the Animal", which is specifically for students of trailing.
 The conversations there can be very instructive.
-Often, you can request to join an existing group.
+You'll have to request to join these groups.
 It can also be a great way to locate trackers in your area.
 And of course, you can always start a group there.

 Well organized, very detailed, loaded with pictures, by guys who love all things Bug.